 This Policy is structured into ten major parts:

+Section 1: Definitions

 Definitions for all the major terms used in this Policy are provided within this part and wherever used in the Policy the definition given here overrides any other possible definition.

-[Section 1]
+Sections 2, 3, 4, and 5: Responsibilities and Duties

+Implementation of this Policy involves individual OWTS owners; local agencies, be they counties, cities, or any other subdivision of state government with permitting powers over OWTS; Regional Water Quality Control Boards (Regional Water Board(s)); and the State Water Resources Control Board (State Water Board).

+Section 6: Tier 0 – Existing OWTS

-Implementation of this Policy involves individual OWTS owners; local agencies, be they counties, cities, or any other subdivision of state government with permitting powers over OWTS; Regional Water Quality Control Boards; and the State Water Resources Control Board.[Section 2, 3, 4, and 5]Existing OWTS that are properly functioning, and do not meet the conditions of failing systems or otherwise require corrective action (for example, to prevent groundwater impairment) as specifically described in Tier 4, and are not determined to be contributing to an impairment of surface water as specifically described in Tier 3, are automatically included in Tier 0.
+Existing OWTS that are properly functioning, and do not meet the conditions of failing systems or otherwise require corrective action (for example, to prevent groundwater impairment) as specifically described in Tier 4, and are not determined to be contributing to an impairment of surface water as specifically described in Tier 3, are automatically included in Tier 0.

-[Section 6]
+Sections 7 and 8: Tier 1 – Low-Risk New or Replacement OWTS

 New or replacement OWTS that meet low risk siting and design requirements as specified in Tier 1, where there is not an approved Local Agency Management Program per Tier 2.

-[Section 7 and 8]

-for New or Replacement OWTS
+Section 9: Tier 2 – Local Agency Management Program for New or Replacement OWTS

 California is well known for its extreme range of geological and climatic conditions.
 As such, the establishment of a single set of criteria for OWTS would either be too restrictive so as to protect for the most sensitive case, or would have broad allowances that would not be protective enough under some circumstances.
-To accommodate this extreme variance, local agencies may submit management programs (“Local Agency Management Programs”)for approval , and upon approval then manage the installation of new and replacement OWTS under that program.
+To accommodate this extreme variance, local agencies may submit management programs “Local Agency Management Programs” for approval by the applicable Regional Water Board, and upon approval then manage the installation of new and replacement OWTS under that program.

 Local Agency Management Programs approved under Tier 2 provide an alternate method from Tier 1 programs to achieve the same policy purpose, which is to protect water quality and public health.
 In order to address local conditions, Local Agency Management Programs may include standards that differ from the Tier 1 requirements for new and replacement OWTS contained in Sections 7 and 8.
 As examples, a Local Agency Management Program may authorize different soil characteristics, usage of seepage pits, and different densities for new developments.
 Once the Local Agency Management Program is approved, new and replacement OWTS that are included within the Local Agency Management Program may be approved by the Local Agency.
 A Local Agency, at its discretion, may include Tier 1 standards within its Tier 2 Local Agency Management Program for some or all of its jurisdiction.
 However, once a Local Agency Management Program is approved, it shall supersede Tier 1 and all future OWTS decisions will be governed by the Tier 2 Local Agency Management Program until it is modified, withdrawn, or revoked.

+Section 10: Tier 3 – Impaired Areas

-[Section 9]Existing, new, and replacement OWTS that are near impaired water bodies may be addressed by a TMDL and its implementation program, or special provisions contained in a Local Agency Management Program.
+Existing, new, and replacement OWTS that are near impaired water bodies may be addressed by a TMDL and its implementation program, or special provisions contained in a Local Agency Management Program.
 If there is no TMDL or special provisions, new or replacement OWTS within 600 feet of impaired water bodies listed in Attachment 2 must meet the specific requirements of Tier 3.

+Section 11: Tier 4 – OWTS Requiring Corrective Action

-[Section 10]OWTS that require corrective action or are either presently failing or fail at any time while this Policy is in effect are automatically included in Tier 4 and must follow the requirements as specified.
+OWTS that require corrective action or are either presently failing or fail at any time while this Policy is in effect are automatically included in Tier 4 and must follow the requirements as specified.